Alex Taylor (singer): Biography

 Alex Taylor had two sons, Edward and James.
-The elder son, Edward was adopted, and lives in North Carolina; his second son James, who resides on Martha's Vineyard, is the namesake of Alex's brother James, and inspired his uncle's 1970 hit "Sweet Baby James."
-Alex Taylor traveled around Florida gigging and recording his finest work at a little studio in Tampa called Progressive Music.
+The elder son, Edward was adopted; his second son James, is the namesake of Alex's brother James, and inspired his uncle's 1970 hit "Sweet Baby James."
+Alex Taylor traveled around the states gigging and recorded his finest work at Kenny Veenstra's Progressive Music in Tampa.
 Taylor suffered a heart attack on March 7, 1993, in Sanford, Florida, while recording a third album at King Snake Records Studio.
 He died on March 12, 1993 (James's birthday), at age 46.
-He was survived by his wife Brent B. Taylor, then age 46, of West Tisbury; his two sons; and granddaughters Caroline, Anna Kate, Paige, and Claudia.

 According to the official Rolling Stone biography of James Taylor, Alex Taylor's death has been attributed to alcoholism.
-Livingston Taylor has said in an interview that Taylor suddenly stopped breathing while sleeping in a Kingsnake Records studio and that this occurred shortly after Taylor downed almost an entire bottle of vodka ("what was for him... not an exceptional amount of booze").
+Livingston Taylor has said in an interview that Taylor suddenly stopped breathing while sleeping in a King Snake Records studio and that this occurred shortly after Taylor downed almost an entire bottle of vodka ("what was for him... not an exceptional amount of booze").
 James Taylor wrote his song "Enough To Be On Your Way" with Alex's funeral in mind then changed some of the details to commemorate a fictional "Alice".

-Livingston Taylor called him "generous to the very fiber of his soul" and "the greatest older brother ever."
-Livingston also said that Alex supported and protected him during his troubled childhood.